 Many tracking stations are able to measure the angles from a ground station to a spacecraft.
 These angles are a fundamental data type for orbit determination in many missions, particularly in launch support (initial acquisition, Launch and Early Orbit Phase [LEOP]) and at other times when the spacecraft is close to the Earth.
 The angles measured in this fashion are only useable in the proximity of Earth.
 The angles help to measure plane-of-sky position.

 Pointing angles of antennas on relay satellites are available by telemetry.
-These angles similarly assist in orbit estimation of the user spacecraft, especially when derived from an autotracking feedback system.
+These angles similarly assist in orbit estimation of the user spacecraft, especially when derived from an auto tracking feedback system.

 Radiometric Tracking Data